aspose-html/Aspose.HTML-API-References/english/net/aspose.html.rendering/pagesetup/pagelayoutoptions/_index.md

 ---
 title: PageSetup.PageLayoutOptions
 second_title: Aspose.HTML for .NET API Reference
-description: PageSetup property.
+description: PageSetup PageLayoutOptions property.
 Gets or sets the PageLayoutOptions.
 Default value is None any other value will override the AdjustToWidestPage behaviour.
 Works only with HTML documents
 type: docs
 weight: 60
 url: /net/aspose.html.rendering/pagesetup/pagelayoutoptions/